-India’s coronavirus caseload crosses 4 million
+India coronavirus caseload crosses 4M, stretching resources

 “The worst is yet to come,” said Kalantri.
 “There is no light at the end of the tunnel.”

-Associated Press writer Biswajeet Banerjee contributed to this report from Lucknow, India.
+Associated Press writer Biswajeet Banerjee in Lucknow, India, contributed to this report.